Dark Horse (Twista album)

-Dark Horse is the ninth studio album by American rapper Twista.
+Dark Horse is the ninth album by the American rapper Twista.
 The album was released on August 12, 2014, by Get Money Gang Entertainment and Caroline Records.
 The album features guest appearances from Tyme, Dra Day, Tia London, Tech N9ne, Wiz Khalifa, Berner, DJ Victoriouz, Gritz, R. Kelly, Chief Keef and Stunt Taylor.

 Background

-On August 16, 2011, Twista announced he had begun working on his ninth studio album, tilted The Dark Horse.
+On August 16, 2011, Twista announced he had begun working on his ninth album, tilted The Dark Horse.
 In a May 2012, interview with AllHipHop, he spoke about where the album fits in with what he's done in the past, saying, "I think it fits in perfectly.
 I look at it as a continuum, or a protocol.
 Everybody looks forward to hearing what the Twista’s next album will sound like, in the hopes that it sounds like the original material they’ve heard.
 And I feel like you can always do different projects and venture out, but I definitely feel like when I go down my lane to give them the next Twista album, that I need to make sure that I satisfy the fans, so they can be like ‘yeah!’
 It’s going to be the hard music mixed with the melodic music for the radio."

 He also spoke about the style of the album, saying: "It’s going to be that die hard Twista style mixed in with a little bit of the new vibe.
 I definitely pay attention to younger artists that come out and new sounds that come out.
 I definitely want to make sure I’m able to artistically incorporate what I’m hearing.
 I like to pay attention to it and stay current.
 I’m always listening to the new mixtapes so that I can naturally stay on pace with the younger cats when I’m making my album.
 I don’t like to force it, I don’t like to sit down and think, ‘OK, let me make a song like this person.’
 What I do is just keep my ear open and stay current and listen to things with what’s coming out so I can naturally."